blackmann/compa/README.md

 ## Features

-- [x] Timetable: See lecture schedule for a semester and import to your calendar. ❇️
+- [x] Timetable: See the lecture schedule for a semester and import it to your calendar. ❇️

 - [ ] Discussions: Ask questions, share ideas and interact with other students.